jonase/eastwood/README.next.md

 in Eastwood behavior was due to a conscious design choice in `tools.analyzer`.

+TBD: Check whether these have been eliminated, and note it in the docs as a change in Eastwood 0.1.5 if so.

 Currently, the Clojure Contrib libraries [`data.fressian`](https://github.com/clojure/data.fressian) and [`test.generative`](https://github.com/clojure/test.generative) cannot